 Matt Schaub (Houston Texans – QB)

 Schaub has put up solid numbers in his career – and some people have him in the top 5 among quarterbacks, but there are red flags: 1) He missed five games in both 2007 and 2008, and 2) Kyle Shanahan (who ran the team’s offense) moved on to Washington in the offseason.

 Hines Ward (Pittsburgh Steelers – WR)

-Ward has been among the top 20 receivers taken in drafts, and that’s too high for a guy that will not have his top quarterback throwing him for the first month plus, and losing Santanio Holmes from the offense also doesn’t help.
+Ward is among the top 20 receivers taken in drafts, and that’s too high for a guy that will not have his top quarterback throwing to him for the first month plus.
+Losing Santanio Holmes from the offense also doesn’t help.